What is the role of Texas non-subscription employers and service providers?

-- Option programs have been active in Texas since 1989, and in Oklahoma since summer 2014.
+- Option programs have been active in Texas since 1989, and in Oklahoma from 2014 until 2016 with excellent results.

-- Option injury benefit plans cover 1.5 million workers in Texas and 22,000 workers in Oklahoma.
+- Today, Option injury benefit plans cover 1.5 million workers in Texas.

 - They successfully resolve approximately 50,000 injury claims per year.

 - Numerous independent studies validate the success of Option programs for injured workers and employers.
 More studies are welcome and in process.

 Are there supporters of Option programs within the workers' compensation industry?

 - There are thousands of workers’ compensation industry professionals who believe in and support Option programs.
 For example: